-For impaired mortgages and bonds classified as loans and receivables, provisions are established or write-offs made to adjust the carrying value to the net realizable amount.
+For impaired mortgages and bonds classified as loans and receivables, provisions are established or writeoffs made to adjust the carrying value to the net realizable amount.
 Wherever possible the fair value of collateral underlying the loans or observable market price is used to establish net realizable value.
-For impaired available-for-sale bonds recorded at fair value, the accumulated loss recorded in accumulated other comprehensive income is reclassified to net investment income.
+For impaired availablefor-sale bonds recorded at fair value, the accumulated loss recorded in accumulated other comprehensive income is reclassified to net investment income.
 Impairments on available-for-sale debt instruments are reversed if there is objective evidence that a permanent recovery has occurred.
 All gains and losses on bonds classified or designated as fair value through profit or loss are already recorded in net investment income; therefore a reduction due to impairment of these assets will be recorded in net investment income.
-As well, when determined to be impaired, interest is no longer accrued and previous interest accruals are reversed.